Weyl distributions, spectral properties, and circulant approximation results for quaternion block multilevel Toeplitz matrix sequences: Introduction

-In the current paper, we contribute in the following way: \begin{enumerate} \item We give a practical definition of eigenvalue and singular value symbols for quaternion sequences by analyzing the canonical eigenvalue, which reproduces most complex spectral asymptotic properties as given in \cite{tyrtyshnikov1998,TilliNota,TilliComplex,Donatelli2012}.
-Canonical eigenvalues provide lossless representatives of all infinite right-eigenvalue classes; thus, we regard this choice as ideal for our purposes.
+In the current paper, we contribute in the following way: \begin{enumerate} \item We give a practical definition of eigenvalue and singular value symbols for quaternion sequences by analyzing the canonical \val{eigenvalues}, which reproduces most complex spectral asymptotic properties as given in \cite{tyrtyshnikov1998,TilliNota,TilliComplex,Donatelli2012}.
+Canonical eigenvalues provide lossless representatives of all infinite right-eigenvalue classes.
+Thus, we regard this choice as ideal for our purposes.
 The singular values of a quaternion matrix behave, in an asymptotic sense, in the same way as their complex matrix counterparts, so the setting we define is analogous.
 Since we consider block multilevel Toeplitz matrix sequences with $s\times t$ quaternion matrix-valued generating functions, the corresponding complex counterparts are represented by the works \cite{TilliNota,Donatelli2012}.
 We refer the reader to \cite{capizzano_distribution_2001,TilliLT} for the original definition and its first use, and to \cite[Chapter~5]{garoni_Toeplitz_2017} for the a.c.s. calculus in the complex setting.

-\item We extend approximating classes of sequences to rectangular quaternionic matrix sequences and prove the equivalence of the defined approximation with complex a.c.s.\ after embedding, with matching rank and norm normalizations.
-As corollaries, we recover all the existing complex standard a.c.s. calculus over $\HH$ (ACS$_\HH$1–5), which is fundamental for the development of the asymptotic linear algebra of structured matrix sequences.
+\item We extend approximating classes of sequences to rectangular quaternionic matrix sequences and prove the equivalence of the defined approximation with complex a.c.s.\ after embedding, with matching rank and norm normalizations. \val{The resulting calculus consists of the complex a.c.s.\ axioms \(\mathrm{ACS}1\)-\(\mathrm{ACS}5\) and their quaternionic counterparts \(\mathrm{ACS}_{\HH}1\)-\(\mathrm{ACS}_{\HH}5\).
+We prove the product axiom for composable rectangular sequences with varying aspect ratios under an explicit product-compatibility condition.}

 \item We formalize the three single-axis kernels and recover standard transport identities under the embedding for the rectangular matrix-valued case and the reduction to right kernels.
 In the scalar case, these are classical tools in the field of quaternion signal processing.